 How handy are you?
 Most garbage disposals are designed with timesaving installation mounts that should be easy enough for even casual DIY-ers.
 Depending on your kitchen's wiring and plumbing, however, some disposers might need to be directly wired into the wall or have extensions or reductions made to existing drain pipes.
 Take a close look at the setup under your sink before purchase and decide whether you feel comfortable installing it yourself.
 If not, you'll want to budget extra for installation by a plumber.

 What's your budget?
 If you monitor sale prices, particularly at online retailers, you can find some less powerful disposals for less than $80.
-At the other end of the spectrum, you can pay upwards of $300 for a whisper-quiet, high-horsepower model with a long warranty.
+At the other end of the spectrum, you can pay more than $300 for a high-horsepower, whisper-quiet garbage disposal with a long warranty.
 Your decision should be based on your budget, as well as how much power and capacity you need for the food waste you generate.